wgottwalt/gnu_modula2_playground/README.md

    and the %f placeholder.
 In C %f is meant for doubles but also works with floats.
 This is not true for Modula-2.
 Here every variable assigned to the %f placeholder is always interpreted as double, producing really odd output.
+   Avoid SHORTREAL with c-runtime wrapped libs in general.
+There also seems to be no benefit in SHORTREALs at all in the case of packing or vectorization (SIMD).
 6. If you can use the c-runtime (libc.def), do so and avoid Modula-2 lib functions.
 They are slow, really really horrible slow.